Impact of Centralized Control Plane Partitioning

 A quick search for controller failure on my blog resulted in these blog posts:

-You will also find the impacts of controller failures discussed in these webinars:
+You will also find the impacts of controller failures discussed in Distributed Systems Resources and in these webinars:

 Latest blog posts in Distributed Systems series